-77. We are providing an allocation to enable providers to support full-time and sandwich year out undergraduate students who are deemed to be most at risk of withdrawing from their studies because of their qualifications and age profile, and who therefore require additional investment to ensure their retention and success.
+- 82. We are providing an allocation to enable providers to support full-time and sandwich year out undergraduate students who are deemed to be most at risk of withdrawing from their studies because of their qualifications and age profile, and who therefore require additional investment to ensure their retention and success.
 This allocation includes a supplement that recognises students from areas of the country with low levels of higher education participation or qualification.
 The allocations are made in proportion to weighted FTEs.
-We calculate weighting factors for each provider that reflect those broad characteristics of their students that give rise to additional costs.
-Where we do not have representative data for a provider to enable us to calculate its weighting factors, we instead use the average weighting factors for all providers for which we do have data.
+We calculate weighting factors43 for each provider that reflect those broad characteristics of their students that give rise to additional costs.
+Where we do not have representative data for a provider to enable us to calculate its weighting factors, we instead use the average weighting factors for all providers for which we do have data. - a.

-&lt;sup>39 For further information on these calculations, see '2022-23 Recurrent grant technical guidance', available at www.officeforstudents.org.uk/advice-and-guidance/funding-for-providers/annual-funding/technical-guidance-and-funding-data/.

-- a.
 The main element totals £135 million.
 It has been found that the main factors affecting the likelihood of a student continuing their studies are entry qualifications and age.
 In general terms, those with lower entry qualifications are less likely to continue than those with, say, high A-level grades, while mature students are less likely to continue than young entrants.
 Students are therefore weighted according to these two factors to determine an overall weighting for the provider.
 There are 12 risk categories, weighted according to: - i.
-Age 'young' (aged under 21) and 'mature' (aged 21 or over on entry). - ii.
+Age 'young' (aged under 21) and 'mature' (aged 21 or over on entry).

+43 For further information on these calculations, see '2023-24 Recurrent grant technical guidance', available at www.officeforstudents.org.uk/advice-and-guidance/funding-for-providers/annual-funding/technical-guidance-and-funding-data/.

+- ii.
 Qualification aim (those aiming for a first degree and those aiming for another undergraduate qualification). - iii.
 Risk associated with entry qualifications (low, medium and high). - b.
-The supplement, totalling £19 million of the allocation, focuses funding on providers with the most students from underrepresented areas (see paragraph 79).
+The supplement, totalling £19 million of the allocation, focuses funding on providers with the most students from underrepresented areas (see paragraph 83).
 This incorporates two provider weightings: - i.
 A weighting based on the proportion of students who are at risk of withdrawing from their studies (reflecting the 12 risk categories). - ii.
-A weighting based on the proportion of students who are both at risk and from the most underrepresented areas. - 78.
-Students from underrepresented areas are identified based on their postcode using Participation of Local Areas (POLAR) and higher-education-qualified adult classification data.
+A weighting based on the proportion of students who are both at risk and from the most underrepresented areas. - 83.
+Students from underrepresented areas are identified based on their postcode using Participation of Local Areas (POLAR)44 and higher-education-qualified adult classification data.
 POLAR classifies local areas, or 'wards', into quintiles based on the proportion of young people who enter higher education aged 18 or 19.
 The higher-education-qualified adult classification assigns wards to quintiles based on the proportion of people aged 16 to 74 with a higher education qualification.
 Quintile 1 areas have the lowest, and quintile 5 areas have the highest, levels of participation or qualification.
 The supplement recognises students from quintile 1 and quintile 2 areas.